 Climate change and habitat fragmentation are affecting restoration success.
-The updated Restore and Renew webtool will help you plan your restoration project so it stays healthy for future generations.
+The updated Restore and Renew webtool helps you plan your restoration project so it stays healthy for future generations.

-Watch this video to learn about the new version of the webtool coming soon.
+Watch this video to learn about the updated version of the webtool.

 What is the Restore and Renew webtool?